queencaffeine/Civitai-Image-Downloader/README.md

 If theres any issues or errors and you're 100% sure you put in the correct user information then contact me either via Civiati or here on Github and I will try to fix the issue.
 Please make sure you read the license file as it explains the usage rights you have to this code.

+To use this you'll need to download the .ipynb file and then go to https://colab.research.google.com/ and "upload a notebook" and choose the file.
+Then just follow the instructions in the colab.